-5.4 From these two tables it can be seen that the average maximum noise level (L{ASmax}) of aircraft noise events did not vary significantly with aircraft type for the relatively few aircraft types which make up most of the aircraft noise events, and that although there are some aircraft types which produce significantly higher values of L{ASmax} there are only very small numbers of these types of events.
+5.4 There is one aircraft type, the Boeing 747-400, which appears in both lists, with 1173 events and an average L{ASmax} value of 65.8 dB.
+From these two tables it can be seen that, apart from this one aircraft type, the average maximum noise level (L{ASmax}) of aircraft noise events did not vary significantly with aircraft type for the relatively few aircraft types which make up most of the aircraft noise events, and that although there are some aircraft types which produce significantly higher values of L{ASmax} there are only very small numbers of these types of events.